lp Command: Tutorial & Examples

 This command prints 5 copies of "myfile.txt" to the default printer.

-Typically, the lp command will output the request id of the print job, which can be used to manage the print job with the lpstat or cancel commands.
+The lp command typically outputs the request ID of the print job, which can be used to manage the print job with the lpstat or cancel commands.
 For example:

 request id is myprinter-8 (1 file(s))